OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 Here is how some different types of values are determined as a sample:

 - C[0[][0] is Electric_utility → kWh.
 Since the meter collects in kWh it is the identity conversion.
 In this example, all the orange arrows have the identity conversion since the meter collects in the unit is it attached (as is generally the case).
 - C[0][2] is Electric_utility → BTU.
-The picture of the graph shows the path would be Electric_utility → kwH → MJ → BTU.
+The picture of the graph shows the path would be Electric_utility → kWh → MJ → BTU.
 The conversion entries in the table above give Electric_utility → kwH is (1, 0), kwH → MJ is (3.6, 0) & MJ → BTU is 947.8.
 The total slope is the product of each slope in the path so it is 1 * 3.6 * 947.8 = 3412.
 - C[1][5] is Natural_Gas_BTU → US_dollar.
 The graph shows the path is Natural_Gas_BTU → Euro → US_dollar.
 The conversion entries in the table are Natural_Gas_BTU → Euro is (2.6e-6, 0) & US_dollar → Euro is (0.88).
 The US_dollar → Euro has the source and destination reversed so we need to invert this conversion by doing the reciprocal of the slope to give 1.14.
 The overall slope for the conversion is 2.6e-6 * 1.14 = 2.96e-6.
 - C[4][10] is Trash → Metric_ton of CO2.
 The graph shows the path is Trash → kg CO2 → Metric_ton of CO2.
 The conversion table has Trash → CO2 as (3.24e-6, 0) & kg of CO2 → Metric_ton of CO2 as (1e-3, 0).
 The overall conversion is 3.24e-6 * 1e-3 = 3.24e-9.
 This conversion is an example of having a suffix.
 Note the original graph has Trash → kg CO2 → kg → Metric_ton.
 This gives the same conversion as 3.24e-6 * 1 * 1e-3 = 3.24e-9 but had the issue with unit labels and multiple paths.